Moistbobo/Bobo-WaifuGachaBot/README.md

 Bot does not come with any data.
 You will have to add characters yourself for testing.

 ## Notes
-- This is not a complete waifubot app, additional features (such as claiming, duplicate checking, etc) will be added in the future.
+- This is not a complete waifubot app, additional features will be added in the future.

+## Current features
+- Adding waifu through valid json documents in discord
+- Waifu Gacha
+- Server based claiming

 ## Requirements
 - [NodeJS](https://nodejs.org/en/)